 Patricia Penn: Repatriation Case Manager, Patricia joined International Social Service in November of 2016.
-Patricia graduated with a Bachelor of Science in Business Administration – Management from Elizabethtown College in Elizabethtown, Pennsylvania in May of 2016.
-She has worked in the mental health and human services industry for three years in Pennsylvania, and she relocated to Maryland in May of 2016.
-A native of Ghana, she speaks about 4 languages: Twi, English, Italian and Spanish.
+Patricia graduated with a Bachelor of Science and has worked in human services prior to joining International Social Service.

 Amanda Reed: Repatriation Assistant, joined International Social Service in 2006.
 Before becoming a part of ISS-USA, she worked with the public dealing with high demands of customer service, merchandising and hospitality.
 Upon joining the team she assisted many members of the staff in organizing the Convention on the Rights of the Child Summit, held in Washington, DC.
 Amanda hopes to pursue a career in human services as she looks forward in continuing to work for International Social Service.

 Elaine Weisman: Program Manager, joined International Social Service in August of 2015.
 Elaine works to build partnerships and enhance collaboration for the protection of children crossing borders.
 In this role, Elaine delivers trainings for social work partners, both domestic and international, related to international child welfare and applies universally accepted child protection standards to best interest determinations for all children.
 She has worked in international program management and social service delivery on issues related to community-based health care, immigrant and refugee youth, and mental health care for transnational families.
 She is a licensed social worker in Maryland where she provides comprehensive home assessments and post placement reports, as well as case management oversight in cases involving international permanency planning.
 Elaine holds Master’s degrees in Social Work and Public Health from the University of Pennsylvania.